 First I wanna talk about the cauliflower in the room.
 If you already read the ingredients for this smoothie and that one threw you off, don’t fear!
 I know adding cauliflower to fruit smoothies might sound odd, but it is a super mild veggie that adds nutrition + creaminess.

 When using frozen cauliflower, I don’t even notice the flavor of it in my smoothie!
 While using fresh can produce a different taste, this smoothie tastes like bananas and strawberries all the way.

 I often throw veggies in my smoothies like carrot, sweet potato, cauliflower, leafy greens, cabbage and celery.
 They each provide a whole host of health benefits, as well as blend seamlessly into smoothies with a variety of other ingredients.

 Try tossing one of these vegetables into your next smoothie, and then let me know how it worked out!

 This smoothie is even easier to blend up than a traditional green smoothie, because you don’t need to blend the liquid and leafy greens first.
 Just toss all the ingredients into your blender and blend!
 A high-powered blender will break down the chia seeds as well as the strawberry seeds.

 If you want to make this smoothie a little lower in sugar, then swap the measurements for the banana and cauliflower.
 Using 1/2 a banana and 1 cup of cauliflower will lower the sugar by 5 grams.

 Looking for a berry smoothie with no strawberries?
 Swap in blueberries, blackberries, raspberries, cherries, etc to blend up an equally delicious smoothie.

-If adding cauliflower to this strawberry banana smoothie isn’t possible, then add a half cup of dairy free yogurt instead.
+If adding cauliflower to this strawberry banana smoothie isn’t possible, then add a half cup of vegan yogurt instead.

 Protein boost for smoothies